-We like shiny stuff, especially when it's bare metal and I know it's something we share with a whole heap of you reading this article.
+We like shiny things, especially when it's bare polishable metal and I know it's something we share with a whole heap of you reading this article.

-Our Metal Polish brings up a brilliant, mirror shine in all polishable metals.
+Our Metal Polish brings up a brilliant, mirror shine to all dull, tarnished, polishable metals.
 It's incredibly easy to use and has a shine that will last for months, not weeks!
 This long term shine is due to the unique protective qualities we have built into the formulation; something all others deliberately fall very short on (so you use more of their product).
 The metals we find it really excels on are alloy, magnesium and stainless steel.
-It's also chrome safe as well.
 The amount of positive feedback we are getting from people with bikes, trucks and boats is pretty cool; all loving how easy it is to use, and the longevity of the shine.
-Another bonus is we make it a concentrate, so you don't have to use much product to get a great result.
+Another bonus is we make it pretty concentrated, so you don't have to use much product to get a great result.